sentry-kubernetes/charts/README.md

 ## Upgrading from 6.x.x version of this Chart to 7.0.0

 - the default mode of relay is now "proxy".
 You can change it through the values.yaml file
-- we removed the `githubSso` variable for oauth github configuration.
-It was using the old environment variable, that doesn't work anymore with Sentry.
-Just use the common github.xxxx configuration for both oauth & application integration.
+- we removed the `githubSso` variable for the oauth github configuration.
+It was using the old environment variable, that doesn't work with Sentry anymore.
+Just use the common github.xxxx configuration for both oauth & the application integration.

 ## Upgrading from 5.x.x version of this Chart to 6.0.0